Plants 101

 1. Mealybugs

-If you notice an oval-shaped insect covered by waxy, white cotton-like filaments on your plant, it is most likely a mealybug.
+If you notice an oval-shaped insect covered by waxy, white cotton-like filaments within your plant, it is most likely a mealybug.
 They can be found in different parts of the plant but are commonly found on stem nodes, leaf axels and along the veins on the underside of the leaves, but you may find them in the root system of the plants.

 For our in-depth recommendations on treating mealybugs, check out our mealybugs guide here.